pkrawc/thermal-ui/README.md

 ## Contributing
-1. Make sure your contribution is aligned with the Style Guide
+1. Make sure you align your contribution with the Style Guide
 1. Submit a PR
 1. On PR approval:
   - merge into master